Landmark Theatres: 1980s

-In the early 1980s, Landmark reoriented most of their theaters to exhibit first-run specialized, foreign, and re-released classics on longer, open-ended runs.
-Larger single screens were converted into two or three screen theaters while preserving the external architecture.
+In the early 1980s, Landmark reoriented most of their theatres to exhibit first-run specialized, foreign, and re-released classics on longer, open-ended runs.
+Larger single screens were converted into two or three-screen theatres while preserving the external architecture.

 In 1981, Landmark acquired the Neptune Theatre in Seattle.
-A year later, Landmark merged with Movie, Inc. of Santa Fe, NM, another small company capitalizing on the excellence of foreign, alternative, and classic films.
-In 1988, The Oriental Theatre in Milwaukee was converted to a triplex by adding two theaters underneath the balcony.
-The original artwork of the main auditorium was left untouched.
-Additionally, Canal Place Cinema (4 screens) opened on the edge of New Orleans' French Quarter, making it Landmark's first new build.
-1989 brought a merger between Landmark and the Seven Gables theater circuit from Seattle and Portland.
-Landmark was purchased by Heritage Entertainment.
+The following year, Landmark merged with Movie, Inc. of Santa Fe, NM, which also focused on showcasing foreign, alternative, and classic films.
+In 1988, The Oriental Theatre in Milwaukee underwent a conversion into a triplex by adding two theaters underneath the balcony, while preserving the original artwork of the main auditorium.
+Additionally, Landmark opened Canal Place Cinema (4 screens) on the edge of New Orleans' French Quarter, marking its first new build.
+In 1989, Landmark merged with the Seven Gables theater circuit from Seattle and Portland.
+Subsequently, Heritage Entertainment acquired Landmark.

 1990s

-In the early 1990s, Landmark began renovations of its historic buildings, and began developing new multiplex theaters of its own.
+In the early 1990s, Landmark began renovations of its historic buildings and began developing new multiplex theaters of its own.
 The new locations included the Westside Pavilion in Los Angeles, the Embarcadero in San Francisco's Financial District, the Embassy in Waltham near Boston, the Plaza Frontenac in St. Louis, the Century Center in Chicago, and the Renaissance in Highland Park near Chicago.
+In 1991, the Clay Theatre of San Francisco was purchased.
 In 1998, Landmark was acquired by Silver Cinemas and began operating a small group of discount theaters including the Bell Road, the Superstition, The Yukon, the Golden Triangle, the Macomb, the Joliet, the Budget South, the East Town Green Bay, the Market Square and the Poughkeepsie theaters.
 Landmark was acquired by the Samuel Goldwyn Company in 1990.